Ordinary deformations are unobstructed in the cyclotomic limit: Introduction

 For a global field $F$, a representation $\rho$ of the Galois group into $\GL_{2}(A)$ is called \textit{ordinary of weight two} if its restriction to $F_v$ (for any prime $v$ above $p$) is ordinary of weight two.
 We also assume that the determinant of $\rho$ is the cyclotomic character.

 We will consider representations of $\Gamma_n$, thus unramified outside $S$.
-For the places in $S$, we impose no conditions ('unrestricted deformations'.)
-(We could impose local conditions, given by compatible deformation data $(\mathcal{D}_{n,\mathfrak{q}})$ for the primes $\mathfrak{q}$ dividing $S$, the conditions being compatible with respect to the field extensions.
-However we have not checked the arguments of $\S 4$ in this more general situation.)
+For the places in $S$ away from $p$, we impose no conditions (`unrestricted deformations'.)
+(We could impose local conditions, given by compatible deformation data $(\mathcal{D}_{n,\mathfrak{q}})$ for the primes $\mathfrak{q}$ dividing $ S\setminus \{\fp|p\}$, the conditions being compatible with respect to the field extensions.
+However it seems delicate to check the arguments of \S\ref{s:WL_ad} in this more general situation.)

 2mm